j3b4/eunoia/DESIGN/permutations.md

 * does this change the indifference mechanic?
 Sort of.
 It is not clear if you dislike the opposites of things you like.

+If so, then you really have 5 likes and 5 dislikes.
+But still only 100 BL types exist in the world.
+That's probably fine.

+It also means that each body has 5 apparent traits even though only 3 need to be selected.
+So I've invented a 5-bit set of personalities.
+"Brilliant."